Canon 6D vs Olympus TG-4

 Travel and landscape photographers will find it useful that both cameras feature internal geolocalization sensors and can record GPS coordinates in their EXIF data.

-Both the 6D and the TG-4 have been discontinued, but can regularly be found used on eBay.
+Both the 6D and the TG-4 have been discontinued, but can regularly be found used on ebay.
 The 6D was replaced by the Canon 6D Mark II, while the TG-4 was followed by the Olympus TG-5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the 6D and TG-4 can be found, respectively, in the Canon 6D Manual (free pdf) or the online Olympus TG-4 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 6D or the Olympus TG-4 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.